 Not affiliated with Microsoft

-Microsoft Edge for iOS redesignisn't affiliated with Microsoft.
+Microsoft Edge for iOS redesign isn't affiliated with Microsoft.
 Concepts and mockups shown do not represent any product plans past, present, or future.

-Synced Tabs
+Synced tabs

 Tab syncing between an iPhone and a Windows PC.